EMMC-ASBL/dlite-cuds/README.md

 * Not only properties must be mapped, but also the concepts/entities themselves.

+* Every data provided need to be linked to a concept to be added to the graph.

-* Only single value data are supported (dimensionality in Dlite DataModel not yet implemented)
+* Only single value data are supported (dimensionality in Dlite DataModel not yet implemented).
+The type of the values is also limited to standard types (str, int, ...)

 An OTEAPI Plugin with OTE strategies.